omar546/diginote/CONTRIBUTING.md

 Contributor License Agreement

 Thank you for your interest in contributing to DIGINOTE (the "Project").
-In order to clarify the intellectual property license granted with Contributions from any person or entity ("Contributors"), Omar Abo El-Khair and his Team ("Recipient") must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor.
-This license is for your protection as a Contributor as well as the protection of Omar Abo El-Khair and his Team; it does not change your rights to use your own Contributions for any other purpose.
+To clarify the intellectual property license granted with Contributions from any person or entity ("Contributors"), Omar Abo El-Khair and his Team ("Recipient") must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor.
+This license is for your protection as a Contributor as well as the protection of Omar Abo El-Khair and his Team; it does not change your rights to use your Contributions for any other purpose.

 If you have not already done so, please complete and sign this Agreement and send it to [omermkawy.om@gmail.com].
 Please read this document carefully before signing and keep a copy for your records.